 Hemodialysis may improve your quality of life and increase your life expectancy.
 But hemodialysis provides only about 10% of normal kidney function.
 It does not reverse chronic kidney disease or kidney failure.

-Dialysis has not been shown to reverse or shorten the course of acute renal failure.
+Dialysis has not been shown to reverse or shorten the course of acute kidney injury.
 But it may be used when fluid and electrolyte problems are causing severe symptoms or other problems.
-Some people who develop acute renal failure stay dependent on hemodialysis and will go on to develop kidney failure.
+Some people who develop acute kidney injury stay dependent on hemodialysis and will go on to develop kidney failure.

 Most complications that occur during dialysis can be prevented or easily managed if you are monitored carefully during each dialysis session.
 Possible complications may include: